ajv-validator/ajv/README.md

 ##### .validateSchema(Object schema) -&gt; Boolean

 Validates schema.
+This method should be used to validate schemas rather than `validate` due to the inconsistency of `uri` format in JSON-Schema standart.

+By default this method is called automatically when the schema is added, so you rarely need to use it directly.

 If schema doesn't have `$schema` property it is validated against draft 4 meta-schema (option `meta` should not be false).

-If schema has `$schema` property than the schema with this id (should be previously added) is used to validate passed schema.
+If schema has `$schema` property then the schema with this id (should be previously added) is used to validate passed schema.

-Errors are available at `ajv.errors`.
+Errors will be available at `ajv.errors`.

 ##### .getSchema(String key) -&gt; Function&lt;Object data&gt;